beric7/material_segmentation/README.md

 ## Building a Custom Dataset
 (The images in the dataset were annotated using [labelme](https://github.com/wkentaro/labelme).
 We suggest that you use this tool)

-0. **If you are planning to extend on the material dataset, then please read the annotation guidelines provided by the author in the :red_circle: [material dataset](https://doi.org/10.7294/16624648.v1) repository.**
+0. **If you are planning to extend on the material dataset, then please read the annotation guidelines provided by the author in the :green_circle: [material dataset](https://doi.org/10.7294/16624648.v1) repository.**

 1. Before beginning to annotate, we suggest that you use jpeg for the RGB image files.
 We advised against beginning with images which are already resized.